playfulsparkle/oc4_seo_pack/README.md

-# Playful Sparkle - SEO Pack Extension for OpenCart 4
+# Playful Sparkle - SEO Pack for OpenCart 4

 The **Playful Sparkle - SEO Pack** is a comprehensive SEO extension designed to enhance your OpenCart 4 webshop’s search engine visibility.
 This extension integrates structured data, rich snippets (Structured Data Markup (LD+JSON)), and metadata tags (Dublin Core, Open Graph, and Twitter) into your webshop’s header, ensuring better performance in search results.
 It supports multi-store and multi-language setups, allowing for individual SEO customization for each store.